simontran7/dev-notes/ds-and-algo/algorithm-techniques.md

 ```

 > **Note**\
 > The constraint must be preserved as the sliding window shrinks.
-If shrinking the window can break the constraint, consider using a prefix sum or hash map pattern instead.
+If shrinking the window can break the constraint, consider using a prefix sum + hash map technique instead.

 > **Note**\
-> The formula for the length of a window is `right - left + 1`.
+> The formula for the length of a window is `right - left + 1` .

-## Prefix Sum Pattern
+## Prefix Sum Technique

 ### Use Case